Ravencrypt/Docker_Tor-Relay/README.md

 A lightweight Docker Container containing Tor and Nyx based on Alpine Linux (around 100mb)

-In this repository you will find everything you need to set up an ultra lightweight Docker container containing Tor (as middle relay) and Nyx.
+In this repository you will find everything you need to set up an lightweight Docker container containing Tor (as middle relay) and Nyx.

 My Folderstructure is as follows, you can use the same or a different one, just adjust the paths accordingly if you take another one:
 ```